Greek Catholic Eparchy of Mukachevo: History

 In the political and spiritual climate of the day, union with Rome was considered by many to be a productive solution to promoting both the welfare of the people and the church.
 Following a model similar to that proposed at the Council of Florence, the people were allowed to maintain their Byzantine Rite spiritual, liturgical and canonical traditions, while recognizing the Roman Pontiff as the head of the universal church.
 From 1646 to 1771 the eparchy was suffragan to the Roman Catholic Archdiocese of Eger.

-On September 19, 1771, after decades of efforts on the part of the bishops of Mukachevo for recognition as a fully self-governing ecclesiastical entity, free from the control of the Latin Catholic bishops of Eger (today in Hungary), the Habsburg Holy Roman Empress Maria Theresa issued a decree, subsequently approved by Rome, that created a jurisdictionally independent Mukachevo Eparchy no longer subordinate to the Latin Rite ordinary.
+On September 19, 1771, after decades of efforts on the part of the bishops of Mukachevo for recognition as a fully self-governing ecclesiastical entity, free from the control of the Latin Catholic bishops of Eger (today in Hungary), the Habsburg Holy Roman Empress Maria Theresa issued a decree, subsequently approved by Rome, that created a jurisdictionally independent Mukachevo Eparchy no longer subordinate to the Latin Church ordinary.
 It was also at this time that the faithful of the eparchy formally became known as Greek Catholics.
 During the episcopate of Bishop Andrii Bachynskyij (1772-1809), the eparchy retained its historic name but its seat was moved to Uzhhorod (1780), where it remains to this day.
-The Cathedral of the Exaltation of the Holy Cross in Uzhhorod is the seat of the eparchy.

 Following the Second World War and the occupation of Carpatho-Ukraine by the Soviet regime, the Greek Catholic Church was liquidated in 1949.
 All properties were allocated to the Russian Orthodox Church and the clergy and many faithful exiled to concentration camps.
 The bishop of Mukachevo during this time was Theodore Romzha.
 In 1947, Bishop Romzha was poisoned by NKVD (predecessor of the KGB) authorities.
 During the Soviet years, the Greek Catholic Church in Galicia, Transcarpathia and Slovakia continued to operate secretly in the underground.

+Structure

 With the collapse of the Soviet Union, many priests and faithful of the Eparchy of Mukachevo came out of the catacombs.
 The eparchy was allowed to officially renew its activities in 1989.
 Bishop Ivan Semedi, who had been secretly consecrated during the persecution years, was the first bishop to freely perform his ministry in over 40 years.